bliksim1/joystick/README.md

 * It is intended to use low cost components
 * Documentation is in progress

+If you would like to build a prototype version you can find [instructions in the wiki](https://github.com/bliksim1/joystick/wiki/Build).

 ## initial version

 I specifically wanted something that works for the UH-1H Huey helicopter in Digital Combat Simulator (DCS).